First Knight: Production

 Director Jerry Zucker, who also co-produced with Hunt Lowry, made First Knight as a follow-up to his Academy Award-nominated 1990 hit Ghost.
 Previously, he was primarily known for teaming with his brother David Zucker and with Jim Abrahams to create comedies such as Airplane! and The Naked Gun.

 The script was written by William Nicholson.
 Adam Greenberg was in charge of cinematography, while production design was under John Box.
 The score was composed by Jerry Goldsmith.
 The film was edited and mixed by Walter Murch.

-Rob Brydon played a non-speaking villager before he rose to prominence.

 Locations

 Filming was shot on location in Great Britain.
 Exteriors were done in Gwynedd, North Wales and in England around Buckinghamshire and Hertfordshire, with the wedding scene being shot at St Albans Cathedral.
 Interiors were completed at Pinewood Studios.

 Music

 The critically acclaimed orchestral score for First Knight was composed and conducted by veteran composer Jerry Goldsmith.
 Goldsmith was hired as a last-minute replacement to other noteworthy film score veteran Maurice Jarre, who was hired to score the original three-hour cut, but as Jarre stated in a 1995 Film Score Monthly interview, he had four weeks to do 90 minutes and that was not enough time and declined the offer to score the film.
 As a result, Goldsmith had limited time to compose original music and was left with only three and a half days to record the entire score.
 A soundtrack was released 4 July 1995 through Epic Soundtrax and features ten tracks of score at a running time of forty minutes.
 Due to the shortness of the original release, bootleg versions began to appear in 2000.
 However, limited edition 2-CD (5,000 copies) soundtrack was released April 12, 2011 through La-La Land Records and features the complete score plus the original album tracks and additional alternate recordings.